 Name Class Туре Notes Default Value

-ancestorSensitiv ncestorSensitiv e Boolean D True
+ancestorSensitive AncestorSensitive Boolean D True

 callback Callback Callback NULL

 destroyCallback Callback XtCallbackList NULL

 font Font FontStruct XtDefaultFont

 fontSet FontSet XFontSet XtDefaultFontSet

-foreground Foreground Pixel Xt DefaultForegroun
+foreground Foreground Pixel XtDefaultForeground

 height Height Dimension А Font height + vertSpace

 international International Boolean С False

 justify Justify Justify XtjustifyLeft

 label Label String NULL

-leftBitmap LeftBitmap Pixmap Xt UnspecifiedPixma
+leftBitmap LeftBitmap Pixmap XtUnspecifiedPixmap

 leftMargin leftMargin Dimension 4

-rightBitmap RightBitmap Pixmap Xt UnspecifiedPixma
+rightBitmap RightBitmap Pixmap XtUnspecifiedPixmap

 rightMargin rightMargin Dimension 4

 sensitive Sensitive Boolean True

 vertSpace VertSpace int 25

-width Width Dimension А TextWidth + margins

-callback All callback functions on this list are called when the SimpleMenu notifies this entry that the user has selected it.

-- font The text font to use when displaying the label, when the international resource is false. - fontSet The text font set to use when displaying the label, when the international resource is true. - foreground A pixel value which indexes the SimpleMenu's colormap to derive the foreground color of the menu entry's window.
-This color is also used to render all 1's in the left and right bitmaps.
-Keep in mind that the SimpleMenu widget will force the width of all menu entries to be the width of the longest entry. - justify How the label is to be rendered between the left and right margins when the space is wider than the actual text.
-This resource may be specified with the values XtJustifyLeft, XtJustifyCenter, or XtJustifyRight.
-When specifying the justification from a resource file the values left, center, or right may be used. - label This is a the string that will be displayed in the menu entry.
-The exact location of this string within the bounds of the menu entry is controlled by the leftMargin, rightMargin, vertSpace, and justify resources.
+Name Class Туре Notes Default Value width Width Dimension А TextWidth + margins ncestorSensitive The sensitivity state of the ancestors of this widget.
+A widget is insensi- tive if either it or any of its ancestors is insensitive.
+This resource should not be changed with XtSetValues , although it may be queried. callback ack functions on this lis entry that the user has se en the SimpleMenu notilestroyCallback All funct ions on this list are call ed when this w idget is destroyed. ont The text resource ying the label , when the international ontSet font set to use when dis source is true . playing the lat bel , when the internaoreground foregrou try's window. colormap to derive the This color is also used to neight vidth SimpleM ht and width of this wid lenu widget will force th the longest entry. nternational This is a boolean flag, only settable at widget creation time.
+A value of false signals the widget to use pre-R6 internationalization (specifically, the lack thereof), such as using fonts for displaying text, etc. A value of true directs the widget to act in an internationalized manner, such as utilizing font sets for displaying text, etc. ustify How the label is to be rendered between the left and right margins when the space is wider than the actual text.
+This resource may be specified with the values XtJustifyLeft , XtJustifyCenter , or XtJustifyRight .
+When specifying the justification from a resource file the values left , center , or right may be used. abel This is a the string that will be displayed in the menu entry.
+The exact location of this string within the bounds of the menu entry is controlled by the leftMargin , rightMargin , vertSpace , and justify resources. eftBitmap ightBitmap This is a name of a bitmap to display in the left or right margin of the menu entry.
+All 1's in the bitmap will be rendered in the foreground color, and all 0's will be drawn in the background color of the Simple-Menu widget.
+It is the programmers' responsibility to make sure that t menu entry is tall enough, and the appropriate margin wide enough to accept the bitmap.
+If care is not taken the bitmap may extend into another menu entry, or into this entry's label. eftMargin rightMargin the amount of space (in presence) and the label s be left between the edge ensitive Whether or not the toolkit should pass user events to this widget.
+The widget will not get input events if either ancestorSensitive or sensitive is False . vertSpace This is the amount of vertical padding, expressed as a percentage of the height of the font, that is to be placed around the label of a menu entry.

-leftBitmap

-rightBitmap This is a name of a bitmap to display in the left or right margin of the menu entry.
-All 1's in the bitmap will be rendered in the foreground color, and all 0's will be drawn in the background color of the SimpleMenu widget.
-It is the programmers' responsibility to make sure that the menu entry is tall enough, and the appropriate margin wide enough to accept the bitmap.
-If care is not taken the bitmap may extend into another menu entry, or into this entry's label.

-leftMargin

-- rightMargin This is the amount of space (in pixels) that will be left between the edge of the menu entry and the label string. - vertSpace This is the amount of vertical padding, expressed as a percentage of the height of the font, that is to be placed around the label of a menu entry.
 The label and bitmaps are always centered vertically within the menu.

 The default value for this resource (25) causes the default height to be 125% of the height of the font.

+4.4.
 SmeLine Object

-'''

-Application Header file <X11/Xaw/SmeLine.h>
+Application Header file <x11 smeline.h="" xaw=""></x11>

-Class Header file <X11/Xaw/SmeLineP.h>
+Class Header file <x11 smelinep.h="" xaw=""></x11>

 Class smeLineObjectClass

-'''

-Class Name SmeLine Superclass Sme
+Class Name SmeLine

+Superclass Sme